-- Co-chaired the monthly PCEP Safety and Security Certification and Fire / Life Safety Committee meetings. - Project staff provided input and continued its participation in the BBII monthly "All Hands" contractor workforce safety meetings.
-Safety communication with project field staff on all work shifts continues on an ongoing basis to discuss project related hazards and mitigation initiatives. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Provided inspection of ongoing contractor field activities and conducted site visits in preparation of new construction activities. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items. - In partnership with the contractor, reinforced the application of project safety measures initiated as a result of prior incidents. - Coordinated with staff in preparation of the beginning of the tunnel project contract scope of work.
-Initiated development of the contract safety and security certifiable items list. - Continued working on certifiable elements list for SCADA contract.
+- Co-chaired the monthly PCEP Safety and Security Certification and Fire/Life Safety Committee meetings. - Project staff provided input and continued its participation in the BBII monthly "All Hands" contractor workforce safety meetings.
+Lessons learned from projectrelated incidents was the basis of discussions with project staff and desired safety mitigation measures were reinforced. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Provided inspection of ongoing contractor field activities and conducted site visits in preparation of new construction activities. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items. - Reinforced the contractor equipment inspection program including the application of work equipment inspection stickers as a result of the increase of new contractor equipment being deployed for the project. - Continued to work with project staff in preparation of the beginning of the tunnel project contract work.
+Participated in a partnering meeting with the contractor and project staff.
+Attended weekly project coordination meetings and reviewed and commented on contractor submittals. - Continued working on certifiable elements list for SCADA contract.

-- Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Continue focus on performing site safety inspections on the OCS foundation, pole installations, potholing, and tree trimming field work to assess safety work practices and identify additional opportunities for improvement.
-Conduct contractor equipment inspections. - Initiate safety and security oversight of the tunnel project contract activities. - Review and update the PCEP Safety and Security Management Plan to reflect new construction phase activities. - Participate in the System Integration Committee and Rail Activation Committee meetings.
+- Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Participate in the FTA quarterly review meeting and provide a project update of ongoing safety and security related activities. - Continue focus on performing site safety inspections on the OCS foundation, pole installations, potholing, and tree trimming field work to assess safety work practices and identify additional opportunities for improvement.
+Conduct contractor equipment inspections. - Provide safety and security oversight of the Tunnel Project contract activities. - Finalize the update of the PCEP Safety and Security Management Plan to reflect current project phase activities. - Participate in the System Integration Committee and Rail Activation Committee meetings.